TechDocsStudio/biel-docs/docs/installation/vue.md

 sidebar_label: Vue.js
 ---

-# Feedback widget for Vue.js
+# AI chatbot for Vue.js

 Here's a step-by-step guide to help you install Biel.ai in your Vue.js project using NPM.